abbasmoosajee07/AlgoVault/Codyssi/2025/README_Codyssi2025.md

 2. **Problem 2 - Absurd Arithmetic**: Sorting through numbers based on a series of arithmetic functions written in text.
 3. **Problem 3 - Supplies in Surplus**: Sorting through a series of boxes, and keeping track of its different properties.
 4. **Problem 4 - Aeolian Transmissions**: Tracking memory of files and identifying different compression for the file.
+5. **Problem 5 - Patron Islands**: Calculating manhattan distances between a series of 2D coordinates.
+6. **Problem 6 - Lotus Scramble**: Characterising the data in a file, and calculating its value.
 ---